Brainchip-Inc/akida_examples/doc/user_guide/akida.rst

    Akida workflow

-A practical example of the overall flow is given in the examples section, see `GXNOR/MNIST example
+A practical example of the overall flow is given in the examples section, see the `workflow tutorial
 <../examples/general/plot_0_global_workflow.html#sphx-glr-examples-general-plot-0-global-workflow-py>`__.

 Programming interface